AmanNawazManjith/Team_4max/README.md

 We made a Web Application with the help of the Streamlit API, in the Web Application we will be conducting both a diagnosis using a machine learning modelon the first page of the web application and then on the 2nd page we will show Exploratory Data Analysis(EDA) on the covid cases data to see the variations of confirmed cases, cured cases, deaths over time as well as density of cases in various states in India and represented them graphically on scatter plots, line graph and bar graph for convenience.

-We have also implemented a trained classification model to predict if a person has covid or not from a set of his/her symptoms.The interface in created in streamlit.
+We have also implemented a trained classification model to predict if a person has covid or not from a set of his/her symptoms.The interface is created in streamlit.

 ## Screenshots:
 # Line Chart: